Microsoft Project: History

-'Project' was an MS-DOS software application originally written in C (and some assembly) language for the IBM PC.
-The idea originated with Ron Bredehoeft, a former IBM S/E and PC enthusiast in the early 1980s, as a prank to express the recipe and all preparation for a breakfast of eggs Benedict in project management terms.
+Project was an MS-DOS software application originally written in C (and some assembly) language for the IBM PC.
+The idea originated with Ron Bredehoeft, a former IBM systems engineer and PC enthusiast in the early 1980s, as a prank to express the recipe and preparation for a breakfast of eggs Benedict in project management terms.
 Bredehoeft formed his own company, Microsoft Application Services (MAS) Consulting while creating Project, and the company later entered an OEM agreement with Microsoft Corporation.
 Alan M. Boyd, Microsoft's Manager of Product Development, introduced the application as an internal tool to help manage the huge number of software projects that were in development at any time inside the company.
 Boyd wrote the specification and engaged a local Seattle company to develop the prototype.

-The first commercial version of Project was released for DOS in 1984.
-Microsoft bought all rights to the software in 1985 and released version 2.
+The first commercial version of Project was released for MS-DOS in 1984.
+Microsoft bought the rights to the software in 1985 and released version 2.
 Version 3 for DOS was released in 1986.
 Version 4 for DOS was the final DOS version, released in 1986.
-The first Windows version was released in 1990, and was labelled version 1 for Windows.
+The first Windows version was released in 1990, and was labeled version 1 for Windows.

-In 1991 a Macintosh version was released.
-Development continued until Microsoft Project 4.0 for Mac in 1993.
-Microsoft Project 4 for the Mac included both 68k and PowerMac versions, Visual Basic for Applications and integration with Microsoft office 4.2 for the Mac.
-In 1994, Microsoft stopped development of most of its Mac applications and did not offer a new version of Office until 1998, after the creation of the new Microsoft Macintosh Business Unit the year prior.
+In 1991, a Macintosh version was released.
+Development continued until the release of Microsoft Project 4.0 for Mac in 1993.
+Microsoft Project 4 for the Mac included both 68k and PowerMac versions, Visual Basic for Applications, and integration with Microsoft Office 4.2 for the Mac.
+In 1994, Microsoft ceased development of most of its Mac applications and did not release a new version of Office until 1998, following the creation of the new Microsoft Macintosh Business Unit the previous year.
 The Mac Business Unit never released an updated version of Project, and the last version does not run natively on macOS.

 Microsoft Project 1.0 was the only version to support Windows 2.x (Windows 2.0 and Windows 2.1x).
 It came bundled with Windows 2.x runtime but was fully compatible with Windows 3.0, especially Standard and Enhanced modes.
 The setup program runs in DOS, like most Windows-based applications at the time.

 Microsoft Project 3.0 introduced macro support, toolbars, print preview, DDE and OLE support, spell checking, Resource Allocation view and Planning Wizards and was the last to support Windows 3.0.
-The setup program now runs in Windows, and it is based on Microsoft's own setup program, which was also used by e.g. Microsoft Visual Basic 2.0/3.0, Works 2.0, Access 1.x.
+The setup program now runs in Windows and is based on Microsoft's own setup program, which was also used by applications such as Microsoft Visual Basic 2.0/3.0, Works 2.0, and Access 1.x.